odoo/documentation/accounting/receivables/customer_payments/credit_cards.rst

 be automatically recorded in the right journal.
 You will use the second approach.

-Even if the first method is cleaner, Odoo support the second approach because some accountants are used to it (*QuickBooks* and *Peachtree* users).
+Even if the first method is cleaner, Twenty20 support the second approach because some accountants are used to it (*QuickBooks* and *Peachtree* users).